Lewington-pitsos/sache/README.md

 <<<<<<<<<<<<<<<<<< ADD DIAGRAM >>>>>>>>>>>>>>>>>>

 The way this codebase should *probably* be used is as a parts shop which can be cannibalized for the user's own unholy purposes.
+It's written to be easier to read and understand at the cost of some generalizability.
 In particular it can be used as a guide for setting up high throughput s3 tensor reading and writing (see `sache/cache.py`).
 Installation instructions, tests and usage instructions are included below so users can achieve confidence that the code actually works.

 ## Installation